Heavy Snow For the Southern Rockies with Heavy Rain for Portions of the Southwest

 A moist flow off the Pacific will bring heavy rain to southern California and Arizona with heavy snow for the southern Rocky Mountains Monday.
 More freezing rain is possible from the southern Plains to the central Mississippi Valley.
 Heavy snow is also expected for portions of New England and upstate New York Monday.
 Read More...

 Overnight Cloudy...snow...freezing rain and sleet likely late this evening...then a slight chance of freezing rain and sleet.
 Total snow accumulation of 4 to 6 inches.
 Additional ice accumulation around a trace.
 Lows in the upper 20s.
 West winds 5 to 10 mph.
 Chance of precipitation 70 percent.

-Monday Mostly cloudy.
-Rain in the morning...then a slight chance of showers in the afternoon.
-Breezy and milder with highs around 70.
-South winds 15 to 20 mph with gusts up to 30 mph.
+Monday Mostly cloudy in the morning...then becoming mostly sunny.
+Brisk with highs in the upper 30s.
+Northwest winds 15 to 20 mph with gusts up to 30 mph.

-Friday Mostly sunny.
-Cold with highs around 40.
+Friday Sunny.
+Cold with highs around 30.

 Saturday Night Partly cloudy in the evening...then becoming mostly clear.
 Lows in the mid 20s.